Skip to content

 Request for treatment: A request for treatment is when a citizen contacts the municipality or treatment centre and ask for drug abuse treatment.
 A request does not necessarily mean that treatment will be started.
 This depends on weather or not a initiation is made.

 Enrolment in treatment centre: The municipality reports which type of treatment is provided to the citizen and by whom.
 It is possible to report multiple enrolments after a single request for treatment (treatment courses) - both chronologically, in parallel or staggered from each other.
+It is here, that the municipality reports what kind of treatment, the citizen receives (social treatment, medicinal treatment, round-the-clock treatment, etc.

 Ended treatment courses: An ended treatment course means that the municipality has ended the treatment course.